aokolnychyi/data-structures-min/README.md

 ``com.aokolnychyi.ds.map.ScalaHashMap`` is extended by ``SingleEntryHashMap`` (holds only one key-value pair), ``CollisionHashMap`` (holds multiple key-value pairs but all with the same cache), ``HashTrieMap`` (represents hash maps using the trie data structure).
 Refer to the comments in the code for more details.
 See examples in ``com.aokolnychyi.ds.map.ScalaHashMapExamples``.

+Apart from the immutable version, there is also a mutable variant that uses chaining and BSTs.
+It is available in ``com.aokolnychyi.ds.map.mutable.ScalaHashMap`` with examples in ``com.aokolnychyi.ds.map.mutable.ScalaMutableHashMapExamples``.

 ## LRU Cache